Josh-Varney/movieRecommendationSystem/README.md

 - **ml-25**: coming soon for collaborative filtering.
 - **Please ensure all paths are changed throughout the python files, this should only include `preprocessing.py`**.

+# Code Documentation

+- This can be review through all `.py` files to understand the functions capabilities and for future expansion purposes.

 # User Interface

 This Python script contains basic UI code for eliciting two recommendation features: